ProteoWiki/SMWParent/README.md

 - PARENT_TYPE to retrieve, or alternately up to which level PARENT_LEVEL to reach
 - If input is 'link', resulting pages are shown as links instead of as text.

+## TODO

+* Producing a full tree from parent and children outputs
+* Design API
+* Better handling of SMW property types